 - able to be used indoors or outside

 - able to be used day or night

-They’re also so easy to rig up, a child can do it.
-The cool aspect about the traps is that they don’t kill the snakes and they allow you to have the snake effectively and humanely removed.
+They’re also incredibly easy to rig up.
+The best part about the traps is that they don’t kill the snakes.
+They allow you to remove the snakes effectively and humanely.

-This snake trap has a tunnel shape design.
-This narrow design allows it to be placed in confined places.
-This large 40” trap-chamber comes with 2 sliding adhesive liners to hold the snake.
+This snake trap has a tunnel shaped design.
+The narrow design means you can place it in confined places.
+This large 40” trap-chamber comes with 2 sliding adhesive liners to capture the snakes.

-It’s a re-usable trap and you simply replace the adhesive liner.
+It’s a re-usable trap and you simply have to replace the adhesive liner.
 Snakes can be released by applying non-toxic vegetable oil to both liner and snake.

 This reusable, environmentally friendly snake catcher is very effective for using indoors or out.
 The multi-use trap is pet-friendly and the catch inserts can be re-ordered.

 In addition to snakes, it is also useful for catching mice and spiders.
 The water-resistant trap measures roughly 18 by 10 inches.